 The Beneath the Surface – a Coral Reef installation is a collaborative exhibit with Christine Miller, a visual arts educator and life long textile artist and her husband Keith.
 Keith creates2D resin art that provides the backdrop and feeling of being under water in the exhibit.
 Christine has created 3D fiber sculptural works that represent the idea of corals forms.
 She uses many fiber techniques and processes such as crochet, felting, stitching, and weaving with wire and yarn.
-The exhibit will be on display at The Discovery Gallery at Texas Discovery Gardens located in Fair Park, 3601 Martin Luther King Jr. Blvd, Dallas, TX, 75315.
-The opening was on November 2, 2019 from 2:00 – 4:00 p.m.
+The NEW exhibit will be on display at The ArtCentre of Plano, located at 902 E. 16th Street, Plano, TX 75074.
+The opening will be Friday, May 15, 2020 and the exhibit will run through August 8, 2020.

 Our natural world, though it seems vibrant and self-healing, relies on a delicate balance between natural forces and man’s impact.
 Cultures in the past have recognized the important relationship between man’s footprint in the natural world, and the bounty that nature gives back to man.
 In our modern times, many cultures have been disconnected from the natural world and it has led to societal behaviors that lead to polluting and the tipping of this delicate balance.